 Another bonus of a local helper coming in is that you’ll have the chance to learn about life in the city from their perspective.

-How do I choose a good part time helper in Hong Kong?
+3. Tips for choosing a good part time helper in Hong Kong

 Inviting a new person into your home can be daunting.
 You’re asking someone in to see your sink filled with last night’s dishes, clear your hair out the shower drain, and deal with your kids’ tantrums.